Quantum mechanics ( Free PDF )

 Preface

-Of this spirit and a little humor.
+This spirit is infused with a touch of humor.
 If you can’t see it, ignore it.
 Leonard Susskind When I completed my master’s degree in computer science at Stanford, I could never have imagined that a few years later I would return and take Leonard’s physics class.
 My brief “career” in physics ended years ago when I received my degree.
-However, my interest in the subject remained strong.
-It seems I have many people; The world seems to be full of people who are interested in facts, who are very interested in physics, but whose lives take them in different directions.
+However, my interest in the subject remained strong.It seems that there are many people in the world who share my interest in facts and physics, but their lives lead them in different directions.
 This book is for all of us.
-Quantum mechanics can be attributed to some extent to its qualitative nature.
+We can partially attribute quantum mechanics to its qualitative nature.
 But it’s the numbers that bring the beauty of this into sharp focus.
-We have tried to make this beautiful work accessible to all illiterate people.
-I think we have done a very good job and I hope you agree.
+We have tried to make this beautiful work accessible to all illiterate people.I believe we have done a very good job, and I hope you agree..

 No one could complete a project like this without a lot of help.
-The people at Brockman Inc. made the business look easy and the team behind them at Perseus Books was top notch.
+The people at Brockman Inc. made the business look easy, and the team behind them at Perseus Books was top-notch.
 Special thanks to TJ Kelleher, Rachel King, and Tesse Takagi.
 We had the privilege of working with copywriting genius John Searcy.
-I am grateful to Leonard’s (other) continuing education students for consistently sparking thought-provoking, thought-provoking, and engaging discussions after class.
+I am grateful to Leonard’s (other) continuing education students for consistently sparking thought-provoking and engaging discussions after class.
 Rob Colwell, Todd Craig, Monty Frost, and John Nash provided constructive comments on the manuscript.
 Jeremy Branscome and Russ Bryan reviewed the entire manuscript in detail and identified several problems.
 I am grateful to my family and friends for their support and enthusiasm.
 Special thanks to my daughter Hannah for helping me think about the store.
 In addition to her love, encouragement, insight, and humor, my wonderful wife, Margaret Sloan, provided nearly a third of Hilbert’s drawings and two paintings.
 Thank you, Maggie.

-At the beginning of this project, Leonard, understanding my true motivation, told me that one of the best ways to learn physics was to write it down.
-Yes, it makes sense but I didn’t know how true it was and I’m glad I had the chance to find out.
+At the beginning of this project, Leonard, understanding my true motivation, told me that one of the best ways to learn physics was to write it down.Yes, it makes sense, but I wasn’t sure how true it was, and I’m glad I had the opportunity to find out.
 Thank you very much, Leonard.
 Art Friedman

 Download For Free in PDF Format